Luxurious Retro Modern Quilt Gem

 Custom Queen size retro modern quilt

 I was so excited to make this custom queen size quilt for a customer who seems to share my aesthetic, and even had a great name for our shared vibe: retro futurism.
 Think of the Jetsons’ vision of what the future (now) would look like.
 Living in the sky, among the stars, but still communicating on phones with cords and rotary dials.
-Below, the final digital mock-up for her quilt on the left and the final product on the right.

 Luckily, our style is also shared by fabric designer Melody Miller, so I was able to use a lot of her fabric collections, including the recent Stay Gold, to create this stunner.
 I had to source a few extra prints in order to incorporate the customer’s request for red cowboy boots, disco balls, and gemstones.